ErpNetDocs/tech/modules/my/groups/features-in-groups.md

 To create a new activity you need to fill a form with information about the activity and the participants in it.

-Once you filled every field, click **Save and reload** and the activity will be added to the calendar.
+Once you fill every field, click **Save and reload** and the activity will be added to the calendar.

 ![picture](pictures/save_reload.png)